What's The Difference Between CBD & THC? Here Are All Your Cannabinoid Questions, Answered

 CBN, THCA, CBDA, and other cannabinoids.

 CBD and THC get a lot of the fame, but there are actually a bunch of cannabinoids worth learning about.
-Cannabinol (CBN), which was actually the first cannabinoid to be discovered, is often used specifically for sleep.
-In addition, two compounds called tetrahydrocannabinolic acid (THCA) cannabidiolic acid (CBDA)—known as the "parent" molecules of CBD and THC—seem to have their own set of healing properties and are both non-psychoactive.
-Other cannabinoids include cannabigerol (CBG), cannabichromene (CBC), and tetrahydrocannabivarin (THCV), which are all of interest to doctors and researchers for their specific health benefits.
-Unfortunately, many of these cannabinoids have barely been studied.
+Cannabinol (CBN), which was actually the first cannabinoid to be discovered, is often used specifically for sleep.* In addition, two compounds called tetrahydrocannabinolic acid (THCA) cannabidiolic acid (CBDA)—known as the "parent" molecules of CBD and THC—seem to have their own set of healing properties and are both non-psychoactive.* Other cannabinoids include cannabigerol (CBG), cannabichromene (CBC), and tetrahydrocannabivarin (THCV), which are all of interest to doctors and researchers for their specific health benefits.* However more research is still needed to fully understand the function and benefits of these cannabinoids.*

 The benefits of cannabinoids.

-Cannabinoids have a wide range of health benefits, ranging from THC's pain-relieving qualities to CBD's anti-anxiety properties.
-Other areas of research include cannabinoid therapy for PTSD, seizures, depression and anxiety, cancer and cancer-treatment-related symptoms, pain, and addiction (especially to opioids).
-Most of these areas of research are in the preliminary stages, although a CBD-derived pharmaceutical drug was just approved by the FDA for seizure disorders, and THC-based drugs have been available for pain and a few other conditions for quite some time.
+Cannabinoids have a wide range of health benefits, ranging from THC's pain-relieving qualities to CBD's stress-management properties.* Other areas of research include PTSD, seizures, cancer-treatment-related symptoms, and addiction (especially to opioids).* Most of these areas of research are in the preliminary stages, although a CBD-derived pharmaceutical drug has been approved by the FDA for seizure disorders, and THC-based drugs have been available for pain and a few other conditions for quite some time.

 CBD oil versus hemp oil.